Note: This has been updated for 2014.

 Make a plan.
-Talk to your runner about their pace, and take a look at the course map and the CTA station list, and plan on where (and when) you will be on the course spectating.
+Talk to your runner about their pace – I made a Google Spreadsheet to estimate what time you’ll pass each mile marker based on your estimated pace.
+Just type in your expected pace (fastest and slowest) and your expected start time, and it will update with a “window” of time that you’ll pass each mile marker.
+I also noted the nearest L stop to each mile marker.
+You can also take a look at the course map and the CTA station list on the marathon web site, and make a plan in advance on where (and when) you will be on the course spectating.
 While planning your spectating “stations” keep in mind you won’t be able to easily cross the race course.
 The only spots that I am familiar with are Kinzie and Illinois Streets, just north of the river – those streets go under or over other streets.

 Figure out how you’re going to get there and get around.
 For some races, driving to a point (or many points) on the course is possible.
 For a major marathon in the middle of a huge city?
 Trains are best.
 If you drive, even if you plan to park in one spot and take public transit from there, you have to deal with road closures and traffic (and expensive parking).
-If you take the bus, you might still be re-routed and still delayed by traffic.
-The train may be crowded, but it won’t be re-routed or slowed down.
+If you take the bus, you might be re-routed and still delayed by traffic.
+The train may be crowded, but it won’t be re-routed.
 If you do plan to drive, look up road closures and figure out in advance where you will park.

 Bring extras for your runner.
 Ask your runner in advance if there is anything they would like you to carry “just in case.”
 Pretzels, handiwipes (wiping sweat off your face over and over means your hands get pretty gross pretty fast), a towel, vaseline/Body Glide, extra GU/shot bloks/etc, extra bottle of water, band-aids, pain killers, safety pins – every runner is different and has different needs, but it is likely there are a couple things that could feel like a lifesaver if you had it with you when they were hitting mile 20.